Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 # Several Coding Patterns for Solving Data Structures and Algorithms Problems during Interviews

-These are my notes from a course categorizes coding interview problems into a set of <b>16 patterns</b>.
+These are my JavaScript notes from a course that categorizes coding interview problems into a set of <b>16 patterns</b>.

 |   |   |
 |---|---|